xiaomaiTD/HHPageControl/README.md

 ## Use

-Include HHPageControl wherever you need it with the following line, and you should abide by the agreement `HHPageControlDelegate`.
+Include HHPageControl wherever you need it with the following line.
 ```objective-c
 #import <HHPageControl/HHPageControl.h>
 ```